otaviopires/otaviopires.github.io/README.md

 1. Install all prerequisites.

+2. Change into the project directory.
+`cd otaviopires.github.io`

-2. Install the jekyll and bundler gems.
+3. Install the jekyll and bundler gems.
 `gem install jekyll bundler`

-3. Change into your new directory.
-`cd otaviopires.github.io`

 4. Build the site and make it available on a local server.
 `bundle exec jekyll serve`